What is a friend?

 - Invest in the friendship.
 No friendship will flourish without regular attention.
 Find things you enjoy doing with your friend and commit the time to do them, even when you're busy or stressed.

 - Give your friend space.
 Don't be too clingy or needy, and be sure not to abuse your friend's generosity.
-Everyone needs his or her space to be alone or spend time with other people as well.
+Everyone needs space to be alone or spend time with other people as well.

 - Don't set too many rules and expectations.
 Instead, allow your friendship to evolve naturally.
 You're both unique individuals so your friendship probably won't develop exactly as you expect.